West Burton power stations: Turbine

 A novel mounting arrangement was adopted for the turbo-generators.
 The L.P. cylinders are supported on two steel beams about 22.1 m long, which bridge between the concrete blocks at the H.P. steam and generator ends of the sets.
 The fabricated condenser structure was welded directly to the underside of the L.P. frame using a pre-heated welding technique.
 This provides a compact arrangement of the condenser and the main set and is a major factor in the reduction of size related to the output of the machines, which is a striking feature of the turbine hall.
 The L.P. frame is supported at its corners, each of the supports taking about 203.2 tonnes (200 tons) in weight.
-The overall weight of the frame and condenser structure is some 2,235 tonnes (2,200 tons) of which 1,422 tonnes (1,400 tons) is supported on the bottom of the condenser by the mounting springs.
+The overall weight of the frame and condenser structure is some 2,235 tonnes of which 1,422 tonnes is supported on the bottom of the condenser by the mounting springs.